aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 ### Referenced or copied?

-The important question to ask when you create one object from another in Python, is *whether I am copying or referencing it?*.
-In other words, *does my old object get modified when I modify the new one?*
+The important question to ask when you create one object from another in Python, is *whether I am copying or referencing it?* In other words, *does my old object get modified when I modify the new one?*

 When it comes to slices it is true that

-* $n$-level-deep elements of the original sequence for $n=1$ become copies in the slice
+* $n$-level-deep elements of the original sequence for $n=1$ become copied in the slice
 * $n$-level-deep elements of the original sequence for $n>1$ are references in the slice

 First, let's clarify what is meant by n level depth?
 Python sequences can have nested sequences, like in the following example: